Accurate real estate valuations minimize tax burdens, preserve wealth for heirs, and prevent IRS challenges.

 Since 1990, Ingram and Company has been the trusted source for estate and trust valuation services in Wilmington and Southeastern North Carolina.
 We understand the complexities involved in settling estates, whether you’re an executor, a trustee, or administrator.
 Our mission is to provide you with accurate valuation information to guide your internal planning in order to help you make the best possible decisions for you and your family.

 Our expertise extends to retrospective or historical appraisals and analysis, often necessary for properties held in trust, probate, or divorce.
-We’ve conducted appraisals dating back to 1990, meticulously gathering accurate sales and market data for these assessments.
+We’ve conducted appraisals dating back to 1990 and have a comprehensive understanding of the Wilmington and Southeastern North Carolina Market.
 Though retrospective reports require additional time and investment, the tax savings they typically provide make them invaluable.
 Our appraisers ensure transparency throughout the process, explaining our methodology and providing reports that are both easy to understand for clients and robust enough to withstand scrutiny in court.

 Protect your legacy with a precise estate valuation.
 Contact our certified team for credible and efficient estate and trust appraisal services.
 Our goal is to alleviate the burden by guiding you through the appraisal process, offering accurate valuation services to help provide you peace of mind in your decision making process.